"Jesus answered, "I am the way and the truth and the life. No one comes to the Father except through me." ---John 14:6

-Tom was scheduled for an MRI for his shoulder and he was going to have it done somewhere we'd never been before and we'd have to take the thruway to get there and you all know I hate the NYS thruway... and I'd have to sit and wait and wait and I might have to drive us both back home because of the meds he would take before the MRI, etc...
+Tom was scheduled for an MRI for his shoulder and needed to have it done somewhere we'd never been before.
+We'd have to take the thruway to get there and you all know I hate the NYS thruway--and I'd have to sit and wait (and wait) and I might have to drive us both back home because of the meds he would take before the MRI, etc.

-The room was closet-sized, but a pretty blue and was lit with a tiny crystal chandelier and held two stuffed, so-comfortable-you-absolutely-melt peach floral chairs with a matching ottoman in between and lovely, soft music playing.
+Though closet-sized, it was a pretty blue and was lit with a tiny crystal chandelier and held two stuffed, so-comfortable-you-absolutely-melt peach floral chairs with a matching ottoman in between and lovely, soft music playing.
 We were free to close the doors so we did and we sank back in our chairs and talked and then read and part of the time I just closed my eyes and practically slid onto the floor because I became relaxed to my very bones.

-After some time, Tom was whisked away to his MRI, so I walked back to the main waiting room (locking our special room with the key provided and guided by a sweet nurse who didn't want me to get lost, what with all the doors on each side) and poured some free hot chocolate (coffee and tea were also provided).
-Then I carried it back to that quiet bit of shangri-la with the amazing music and chairs and melted some more, dreaming and reading and sipping and then dreaming and reading and sipping some more.
-The lighting must have been perfect because I didn't even feel claustrophobic in this window-less room as I might have otherwise.
+Then after Tom was whisked away to his MRI, I walked back to the main waiting room (locking our special room with the key provided and guided by a sweet nurse who didn't want me to get lost) and poured some free hot chocolate.
+I carried it back to that bit of shangri-la with the amazing music and chairs and melted some more, dreaming, reading, sipping.
+The lighting must've been perfect because I didn't feel claustrophobic in this window-less room.
 Instead, I asked myself, "How can I make our guest room feel more like this incredible closet thing so I can melt at home, too?"

 Wow.
 What a reminder to stop dreading things!